Ride Leader Guidelines

 Planning the Ride

-- Route sheets that provide route directions in text should be available for each ride.
-Examples are available in our ride archive and at every ride.
-The Ride with GPS website (ridewithgps.com) will enable you to design a route.
+The Ride With GPS website (ridewithgps.com) will enable you to design a route for your club ride.
 Although RWGPS is extremely helpful and saves time, it may not be entirely accurate and may not distinguish between dirt and paved roads.
 Ride leaders should verify that all roads are accurately depicted and appropriate.
+Route sheets that provide route directions in text should be available for each ride.
+A quick RWGPS tutorial can be found here to get you started designing a route.
+Many RWGPS routes are available in our Ride Archive and in past rides found on our Ride History page.

 - Route sheets should:

-- List road names, mileage to each turn, and turn direction.
+- List road names, mileage at each turn, and turn direction.

 - Use large enough print that reading glasses aren’t necessary.